Crave You

-"Crave You" is a song written Australian electronic music production duo Flight Facilities featuring Australian singer-songwriter Giselle Rosselli.
-The breakout track was released as their debut single in September 2010 and subsequently featured on the band's debut studio album, Down to Earth (2014).
+"Crave You" is a song written by and featuring Australian singer-songwriter Giselle Rosselli for electronic music production DJ duo Flight Facilities's first original single The breakout track was released as their debut single in September 2010 and subsequently featured on the band's debut studio album, Down to Earth (2014).

 An acapella reprise featuring Australian recording artist Kylie Minogue was also featured on the album.

 In 2023 an interpolation of the main melody and lyrics was used in the song "Other Boys" by Dove Cameron and Marshmello.

 Background

 After a chance meeting of the songwriter and the DJ duo, who were still performing locally as "Hugo & Jimmy" and looking to release original works, the pair sent Giselle an instrumental track.
 Rosselli describes in a joint interview with Hugo and James, "I had thought up the main line of the song, “Why can’t you want me like the other boys do, they stare at me while I stare at you,” and had scribbled it down.
 It so followed that when the guys sent me one of their new loops they had been working on, the lyric happened to fit perfectly to the mood of the track and the melody just followed suit."